The team and my role

 Approach (or Problems Defined)

 The primary goal of designing an app for which users could design and print outfits for their Barbie dolls was clear.
-But in speaking to key stakeholders to uncover potentially hidden goals, we discovered that the secondary goal of the app was to encourage users to continue to use the app for two reasons: bolster the replay value of the app, and encourage users to design more outfits to drive additional sale of the proprietary fabric paper.
+But in speaking to key stakeholders to uncover potentially hidden goals, we discovered that the secondary goal of the app was two-fold: bolster the replay value of the app, and encourage users to design more outfits to drive additional sale of the proprietary fabric paper.
 My team and I regrouped, and given these goals, we brainstormed ways to address them and defined several problems that, when answered, would help us achieve them.

 - How do we make this concept fun so that users keep using the app?